httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Headers.

-The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier, including before the request stream has been opened or before a promised request has been received.
-If a server receives a PRIORITY_UPDATE specifying a push ID that has not been promised, it SHOULD be treated as a connection error of type H3_ID_ERROR.
+The request-stream variant of PRIORITY_UPDATE (type=0xF0700) MUST reference a request stream.
+If a server receives a PRIORITY_UPDATE (type=0xF0700) for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
+PRIORITY_UPDATE (type=0xF0700) MAY be sent before the request stream that it references has been created.
+The Stream ID MUST be within the client-initiated bidirectional stream limit.
+If a server receives a PRIORITY_UPDATE (type=0xF0700) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.

-Because the HTTP/3 PRIORITY_UPDATE frame is sent on the control stream and there are no ordering guarantees between streams, a client that reprioritizes a request before receiving the response data might cause the server to receive a PRIORITY_UPDATE for an unknown request.
-If the request stream ID is within bidirectional stream limits, the PRIORITY_UPDATE frame SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
-Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
-There is no bound on the number of PRIORITY_UPDATES that can be sent, so an endpoint SHOULD store only the most recently received frame.
+Request-stream variant PRIORITY_UPDATE frames (type=0xF0700) received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+Holding PRIORITY_UPDATE frames consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
+There is no bound on the number of PRIORITY_UPDATE frames that can be sent, so an endpoint SHOULD store only the most recently received frame.

-TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.
+The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
+If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID that is greater than the maximum Push ID or which has not yet been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

+PRIORITY_UPDATE frames of either type are only sent by clients.
+If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 # Merging Client- and Server-Driven Parameters {#merging}